Stay Up-To-Date with Bluff Valley Farm

 Flowers like to have clean, cool water and to be kept out of the sun and heat.
 When you get your flowers home, recut the stems on an angle and keep them cool.
 Flowers this fresh really last if you change the water frequently...

-This week you can pick your own flowers in Wabasha.
+During the season you can pick your own flowers in Wabasha.
 The flowers include:

 gomphrena orange white and red